neondatabase/website/content/docs/import/sample-data.md

 psql postgres://[user]:[password]@[hostname]/world_happiness_index
 ```

-Countries where the happiness score is above average but the GDP per capita is below average
+Find the countries where the happiness score is above average but the GDP per capita is below average:

 ```sql
 SELECT